Redskins hire Brian Lafemina from NFL to lead business side

 Several people within the NFL said they expect Lafemina to become a central figure in the Redskins’ planning for their next stadium, a task that has been the primary responsibility of team president Bruce Allen.

-“He’s very well thought-of in the league office and by the teams,” said one person familiar with the league’s inner workings.
+“He’s very well thought of in the league office and by the teams,” said one person familiar with the league’s inner workings.
 “He’s really data-driven.
 He sees things from the fans’ perspective.”

 Lafemina has worked particularly closely with teams with overhauling and improving their ticket-selling operations, that person said.